 I am a designer and anthropologist passionate about making services work for people, staff, and organisations.
-My creative practice is driven by empathy, curiosity, and collaboration.
+My creative practice is driven by openness, curiosity, and collaboration.
 I thrive in multidisciplinary teams and where I can work at the intersection of research, design, and strategy.

 Reflective design practitioner committed to continuous learning.
 Experienced in scoping and leading design work, in involving others in conversation and collaboration around design, and in assuring work meets high standards.
 Confident managing relationships, and communicating the value of design to stakeholders and team members at all levels.

 Experienced in working alongside non-design teams, in training and coaching to increase capacity and understanding, and in embedding user-centred approaches.
 Confident in mentoring others, highlighting the benefits of design-led approaches, contributing to strategic conversations, and championing inclusive design.

 Value-driven.
 Experienced facilitator of in-person and remote co-design workshops and participatory design for Scottish Care, Digital Health and Care Institute, NHS Scotland, Scottish Government, Royal Bank of Scotland, NHS Digital Service, The Alliance, and Crisis.
 Confident in developing and implementing strategies and methods towards a more inclusive design practice.